eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 private services in the EU.
 Its functionalities are built around security, privacy, and User control, ensuring seamless interactions with Relying Parties and other entities, while adhering to data protection principles.

 This chapter outlines the core functionalities of Wallet Solutions, as defined by the [European Digital Identity Regulation], and examines how the requirements for its implementation align with real-world use cases where Users will use their Wallet Unit.

 The functionalities of a Wallet Unit can be grouped into the following
 categories:

 - **Secure identification and authentication**, ensuring that Users can present person identification data in a trusted environment.
 - **Exchanging qualified and non-qualified User attributes** through secure and verifiable electronic attestations of attributes.
-- **Electronic signing of documents or data**, allowing Users to create legally recognized qualified electronic signatures and seals.
+- **Electronic signing of documents or data**, allowing Users to create legally recognised qualified electronic signatures and seals.
 - **Generate and use pseudonyms** for authentication, to enhance privacy and prevent tracking.

 These functionalities are discussed in the next four sections.

 ### 2.2 Identification and authentication

 Using their Wallet Units, Users are able to:

 - **Identify and authenticate** to online and offline services, while using **selective disclosure** of attributes as well as **User approval**.
 This *ensures that only necessary and User-approved attributes are presented to *Relying Parties, which minimises exposure of personal information.
 - **Securely authenticate Relying Parties or other Wallet Units**, making sure that attributes are only presented to trusted entities.
 - **Onboard seamlessly with PID Providers or attestation Providers** by leveraging existing electronic identification schemes, for a smooth and secure registration process.
 - **Be informed** whether a Relying Party is authorised or registered to receive the requested attributes.
 - **Access a transaction log via a dashboard**, allowing Users to:
   - **Review past interactions** with Relying Parties and Wallet Units.
   - **Request data erasure** under the GDPR Article 17 to maintain privacy.
   - **Report suspicious Relying Parties** to the relevant national data protection authority.

 ### 2.3 Attribute exchange mechanism using attestations